treeverse/lakeFS/docs/quickstart/repository.md

 # Create a Repository
 {: .no_toc }

-A [repository](../understand/branching-model.md#repositories) contains all of your objects, including the revision history.
+A _repository_ contains all of your objects, including the revision history.
 It can be considered the lakeFS analog of a bucket in an object store.
 Since it has version control qualities, it is also analogous to a repository in Git.

 ## Create the first user

-When you first open the lakeFS UI, you will be asked to create initial admin user.
+When you first open the lakeFS UI, you will be asked to create an initial admin user.

 1. Open [http://127.0.0.1:8000/](http://127.0.0.1:8000/){:target="_blank"} in your web browser.